-- The complexity of Insert Sort can be assessed, looking at the structure of the algorithm (in the worst case). - There are n-1 loops, and in each loop, the element in the position k (1 ≤ k ≤ n-1), with value x, is inserted in a prefix of size k. - In the worst case (when the prefix) is already sorted, this requires k comparisons. - Summing for all the loop instances, the worst-case number of comparisons is
+- The complexity of Insert Sort can be assessed, looking at the structure of the algorithm (in the worst case). - There are n-1 loops, and in each loop, the element in the position k (1 ≤ k ≤ n-1), with value x, is inserted in a prefix of size k. - This requires comparing the element with m elements until finding its position and pushing forward the remaining k-m elements.
+The number of accesses to the vector is thus k (for comparisons or push forward moves). - Summing for all the loop instances, the number of accesses is about